gaphor/gaphor.github.io/_posts/2020-11-27-simple-services-in-python.md

 <class 'gaphor.services.componentregistry.ComponentRegistry'>
 ```

-In this case, it will resolve to a class, but it can also resolve to a module
+In this case, it will resolve to a class, but it can also resolve to a variable
 or function depending on what is defined in the entry point.

 As we have seen, it is straight forward to load an entry point.
 Next, lets look